 Thanks for reading this article.
 We welcome your opinion, so don’t hesitate to comment or email us.
 We hope it provides some food for thought.
 You can find more mind-opening topics on our blog.

-If you register on our site, you will get special offers, online training discounts, and free unadvertised downloads.
+You will get special offers, online training discounts, and free unadvertised downloads if you register on our site.
 In addition, we comply with all GDPR guidelines and never share or sell your contact data.

 You can donate to support our mission of providing these ancient spiritual development tools.